Operdies/ffxiv-hud/ideas.md

 * support for specifying the format string on botanist bar
 * quick notes
 * make mute state persistent
+* allow resizing of minimized version (perhaps make a slim top-bar that is draggable and has resizing hooks)
+* option to lock movement / resizing separately

 ## Project-stuff:
 * implement different button types as Widgets instead of just exposing tkinter elements
 * make everything neater and less shitty
 * Setup continous integration and change workflow to add new features through feature branches
+* more clever implementation of mute than changing "playing" flag perhaps